ROCm-DS/hipDF/docs/how-to/cudf_pandas.rst

 .. _how-to-hipDF-pandas:

 *****************************************************************************
-Using hipDF's cudf.pandas acceleration with HIP managed memory
+Using hipDF's cudf.pandas with HIP managed memory
 *****************************************************************************

 hipDF ports ``cudf.pandas`` to provide a pandas-compatible API backed by hipDF so that existing pandas code can run on AMD GPUs using accelerated DataFrame operations. ``cudf.pandas`` allocates unified (managed) memory by default via ``hipMallocManaged``.
 On Linux kernels with Heterogeneous Memory Management (HMM) support and on supported AMD GPUs, managed memory pages can be transparently migrated to the device on GPU page faults.

-This topic describes how the ``cudf.pandas`` acceleration layer uses `HIP Managed Memory <https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/hip_runtime_api/memory_management/unified_memory.html>`__, and how to configure your environment for best performance on AMD GPUs depending on your use case.
+This topic describes how the ``cudf.pandas`` acceleration layer uses `HIP unified managed memory <https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/hip_runtime_api/memory_management/unified_memory.html>`__, and how to configure your environment for best performance on AMD GPUs depending on your use case.
+For more information, see `HIP memory management <https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/hip_runtime_api/memory_management.html>`__.

 Recommended: Enable page migration with HSA_XNACK=1
 ---------------------------------------------------